nhsconnect/ITK3-FHIR-eDischarge/index.md

 Find out more on the [INTEROPen website](http://interopen.org/).

-This documentation provides a FHIR document implmentation of the work done by the Academy of Medical Royal Colleges (AoMRC) in defining headings for clinical documents.
+This documentation provides a FHIR document implementation of the work done by the Academy of Medical Royal Colleges (AoMRC) in defining headings for clinical documents.

 {% include custom/section.warnbanner.html %}